gfwilliams/EspruinoSerialTerminal/README.md

 This is a Chromium Web App that uses chome.serial to access your PC's serial port.
 You can download it from the Chrome Web Store: https://chrome.google.com/webstore/detail/espruino-serial-terminal/bleoifhkdalbjfbobjackfdifdneehpo

-It implements basic VT100 terminal features (up/down/left/right/etc) - enough for you to write code using the Espruino, but it is nowhere near a complete VT100 terminal emulator.
+It implements basic VT100 terminal features (up/down/left/right/etc) - enough for you to write code using the Espruino.
+You can also use the right-hand pane to write JavaScript code on the PC, and can then click the 'transfer' icon to send that code directly down the Serial Port.

 Currently, it's a bit of a mess inside - quickly hacked together from the Chrome example and hence under their Apache licence.
 Please, if you have some free time, help me make this better!